 Git is installed on all DreamHost servers.
-As of August 2015, the following version is installed:
+Run the following commands to view the location and version.

 How to set up Git for the first time

-When you first set up you Git environment, you'll want to configure a few variables.
+When you first set up your Git environment, you'll want to configure a few variables.
 View the following article for details:

 Creating your identity

-The following two commands create your username and email address to be used with Git.
+The following commands create your identity to be used with Git.
 View the SSH article for details on how to log into your server:

 This creates a file named .gitconfig in your user's directory with the following content: